golovkinVladislav/Test-Task-for-backend-developer-from-the-company-Natlex/README.md

     • All data (except files) should be in JSON format.
     • In export and import use Apache POI for parsing.
     • (Optional) Basic Authorization should be supported.
->I have used the following librariess: Spring Data, Spring Boot, Spring Security,  Flyway,Hibernate,Lombok, ApachePOI;
+>I have used the following librariess: Spring Data, Spring Boot, Flyway,Hibernate,Lombok, ApachePOI;
 Building a project: Maven
 Database: PostgreSQL
 For testing: Postman